 Elephant Rock is believed to have been created during one of Mount Eldfell's many eruptions, as the entire Vestmannaeyjar archipelago is volcanic - which makes it an excellent travel destination mainly for geology enthusiasts!

 Elephant Rock is best viewed from the sea!
-RIB boat tours and ferries run 5-6 times a day from Landeyjahöfn, on the mainland, four nautical miles from the rock, and offers the closest views of the rock.
+RIB boat tours and ferries run 5-6 times a day from Landeyjahöfn, on the mainland, four nautical miles from the rock, and offer the closest views of the rock.
 Alternatively, from Heimaey, Elephant Rock can be seen from the golf course, at the edge of Halldórsskora’s sea cliffs.
 To get there you follow the signs to either the campsite, golf course or sports area.

 To get to Elephant Rock from Reykjavik, you will need to drive along the South Coast for around 2 hours, around 140 kilometers, following Route One to the ferry port at Landeyjahöfn.
 From Vik, Landeyjahöfn is roughly 1 hour away, around a 75km drive.
-From here you can simply take a boat tour out around the islands!
+From here you can simply take a boat tour around the islands!